 Imagine that you are a high-powered business professional who has been under a rising level of stress.
 After a particularly stressful meeting in New York, you are pushed nearly to your limit.
 Then on a return flight to Dallas, one additional stressor becomes the last straw, the one that breaks the camel’s back.
 You exceed your coping capacity and then it feels like out of the blue you are overpowered by a terrifying panic attack.

 These are actual cases that illustrate different ways that panic and anxiety attacks can form.
-These are also examples of two different cases that Steve has successfully treated.
+These are also examples of two different cases that Steve has successfully worked with.

 In cases like these, people often end up in the emergency room thinking that they are having a heart attack.
 Later the physician tells them that the heart is fine and that what they experienced was a panic attack.
 This can be shocking to many people because they cannot imagine how panic attacks and anxiety attacks can produce such intense physical sensations.